kavyar1822/AI-Based-Document-Search-Engine/README.md

 # 14. Conclusion

 This research addressed the limitations of traditional keyword-based document search systems, which often fail to understand the semantic meaning and context of user queries.
 Existing systems generally provide fast retrieval but lack intelligent contextual understanding, resulting in irrelevant search results and reduced productivity.
+[2][3]

 To overcome these limitations, an AI-Based Smart Document Search Engine was proposed using semantic search, vector embeddings, FAISS vector databases, and Large Language Models (LLMs).
-The system processes unstructured documents, generates semantic embeddings, performs similarity-based retrieval, and provides context-aware answers to users.
+The system processes unstructured documents, generates semantic embeddings, performs similarity-based retrieval, and provides context-aware answers to users.[1][3]

 The experimental results demonstrated significant improvements in retrieval accuracy, precision, recall, and overall search relevance compared to traditional search approaches.
-The proposed system successfully reduced dependency on exact keyword matching and improved intelligent document interaction.
+The proposed system successfully reduced dependency on exact keyword matching and improved intelligent document interaction.[1][3]

 Overall, the research shows that AI-driven semantic retrieval systems can greatly enhance document search efficiency, improve user productivity, and provide intelligent access to information across academic, enterprise, and research applications.